ShyHornet/mySwiftServer/README.md

 # Hello World

-This is a simple Swift Hello World website using the [Curassow](https://github.com/kylef/Curassow) webserver which uses a pre-fork worker model.
+This is a simple Swift Hello World website using the [Curassow](https://github.com/kylef/Curassow) webserver which uses a pre-fork w model.

 ## Usage